tviitanen/introduction-to-web-development/README.md

-# Introduction to web development
+# Introduction to web development course project

 This game is developed for LUT University course 'Introduction to web programming' as final project in autumn 2022.